Triggers

 4. In Description, enter a description for the trigger.

-5. From the Event types dropdown list, select one or more event types:
+5. From the Event types dropdown list, select:

-6. From the Service account user dropdown list, select the service account user.
+6. From the Service account dropdown list, select a user to be the composite identity.

 7. For Configuration source, select one of the following: